ArtificerRepo/artificer/s-ramp-demos/s-ramp-demos-query/README.md

 ## Summary

-This demo illustrates how to use the S-RAMP archive package feature to upload multiple artifacts to the repository at once (bundled in a ZIP formatted package file as defined in the S-RAMP specification).
+This demo shows a few examples of how the S-RAMP repository can be queried.

 ## How It Works